Montague ‘Monty’ Joseph Smith WX9143 died 1943

 Born in Berkshire, England he migrated to WA in 1924 in his late teenss with several young brothers and a group of young men to provide labour in WA’s rural area.
-He spent his first years timber and sleeper cutting at Waroona before moving to Wubin/Buntine area changing jobs to laboring and wheat lumping at the Railway sidings.
+He spent his first years timber and sleeper cutting at Waroona before moving to Wubin/Buntine area changing jobs to labouring and wheat lumping at the Railway sidings.
 (Wheat was bagged in those days).

 In 1929 Reg took up a property in the Muckinbudin area and a heart-breaking job of clearing 1126 acres of virgin bush.
 With an all time low wheat price his first crop was a disaster and he was forced to leave his property, seeking work to keep going.
 Reg was employed stump-grubbing and clearing land for the main Mukinbudin-Kununoppin Road, drain digging for the Barbalin Water Supply and some share-farming.

 In 1935 Reg married Elizabeth Rann.

 Reg played soccer for the Mukinbudin team.
 When he enlisted he dropped his age by 5 years, listing his occupation as labourer to escape the ‘manpower’ restrictions.

 Reg ‘Buck’ Rogers was the only one of the ‘Mukinbudin boys’ to return home to Western Australia.

 The names of the four men are inscribed on the War Memorial at Mukinbudin.